bphillips201/ashleephillips.com/src/pages/case-study--constant-contact/cc-deprecation.md

 ### Challenge

-Migrate existing customers using Constant Contact's integration—and onboard new customers—onto MINDBODY’s similar email campaign feature.
+Migrate existing customers using Constant Contact's integration and onboard new customers onto MINDBODY’s email campaign feature.

 ### Solution

-Inform customers in phases that Constant Contact’s integration is being removed with an email, modal, and alert banners.
+Using an email, modal, and alert banner, inform customers that Constant Contact’s integration is being removed.

 ### How I helped

 - Message development
-- Collaboration between team members in other departments (support and product marketing)
+- Collaboration with team members in other departments (Customer Support and Product Marketing)

 ### Team